Ministry of Economics and Finance (France): Responsibilities

 The officeholder, who has authority on the financial assets of the state, the financial and economic national system and the taxation rules overall, also represents France in the Economic and Financial Affairs Council (ECOFIN).

 Location

-The Ministry of Economics and Finance is situated in Bercy, in the 12th arrondissement of Paris.
-The building it shares with the Ministry of Public Action and Accounts extends to the Seine, where there is an embarcadero with fast river boats for faster liaisons to other government agencies.
+The Ministry of the Economy and Finance building is situated in Bercy, in the 12th arrondissement of Paris.
+The building it shares with the Ministry of Public Action and Accounts extends to the Seine, where there is a wharf with fast river boats for faster liaisons to other government agencies.
 It is also served by Paris Métro lines 6 and 14 at Bercy station.

+The 5-hectare complex is made of five buildings: Sully and Turgot buildings (both occupied by the Directorate-General of the Taxes), the Necker building (along the railways), the Vauban building, and the Colbert building (housing the Ministries).
+The Colbert building contains two 70-meter long arches weighting 8000 tons each (weight of the Eiffel Tower).
+It is the only administrative building in Paris to have been built at a perpendicular angle against the Seine, and the only one that has part of its foundations in the Seine's water.